 Alice C. Tyler Village of Childhelp East opens in Lignum, Virginia with First Lady, Barbara Bush dedicating the facilities.

 Sara O’Meara and Yvonne Fedderson receive the National Caring Award from the National Caring Institute in Washington, D.C. and the Hubert Humphrey Memorial Award from the Touchdown Club of Washington, D.C.

 Childhelp Southern Region Office of Knoxville, Tennessee opens its offices with the goal of breaking ground for a children’s advocacy center.
 This one-stop center for interviewing victims of sexual abuse was one of the first of its kind.
 The grand opening for the Childhelp Children’s Advocacy Center was held the following year.

-Childhelp leads the Stand for Children march in Washington, D.C.
+Childhelp leads and participates in the Stand for Children march in Washington, D.C.

 Children’s Advocacy Center of Manhattan opens in Manhattan, New York.

 Childhelp continues its national growth with 110-acres of land in the Smoky Mountains.
 This land becomes home to the foster care program in East Tennessee.
 The Alice C. Tyler Village of Childhelp East also opens a new school and an additional cottage, housing 16 more children.

 The grand opening and dedication of the Childhelp Children’s Center of Arizona is held in November.
 The advocacy center for children wins the Juvenile Justice Best Practice Award.

 Group homes open in Orange County, California.